dshanske/simple-location/readme.md

 ## Upgrade Notice ##

+### 3.7.0 ###

+This upgrade cleans up some possibly old data in the database when you load the settings page for the plugin.
+If you have a lot of posts, the load may be slow initially.

 ### 3.4.0 ###

 Hardcoded and filtered options for new providers have been replaced by a provider registration function with the strings and slug for the provider set inside the provider itself.